 The June 2003 Financing Order is effective until June 30, 2005.
 Additionally, CenterPoint Energy has received several subsequent orders which provide additional financing authority.
 These orders establish limits on the amount of external debt and equity securities that can be issued by CenterPoint Energy and its regulated subsidiaries, including us, without additional authorization but generally permit CenterPoint Energy and its subsidiaries, including us, to refinance our existing obligations.
 We are in compliance with the authorized limits.
 The orders also permit our utilization of undrawn credit facilities.
-As of April 30, 2004, we are authorized to issue an additional \$2 million of debt and an additional aggregate \$250 million of preferred stock and preferred securities after giving effect to our capital market transactions in 2003 and the first four months of 2004.
+As of June 30, 2004, we are authorized to issue an additional \$2 million of debt and an additional aggregate \$250 million of preferred stock and preferred securities.